 - Buy a higher-SEER unit when the time comes to replace your cooling system.
 The efficiency of heat pumps and air conditioners is indicated by the Seasonal Energy Efficiency Ratio (SEER).
 The higher the number, the more cooling you will get for your dollar.
 Ask Green ID, a qualified air conditioning contractor what level of efficiency is right for your home.

 - Buy the right size cooling system.
 A unit that is too large for your house will cause frequent cycling, inefficient operation and higher operating costs.
+A Manual J calculation should be performed on the home to check the proper size.
+In Phoenix, most air conditioners are over sized.

 - Set your ceiling fans to blow downward during the summer to circulate air rather than lowering your thermostat.

 - Replace disposable air filters or clean permanent ones at least once a month.
 A dirty filter forces your equipment to work harder, causing higher energy bills.
+A better 4" HEPA filter is our choice of filter because it is much less restrictive than the 1" pleated filters found at Home Depot and Lowes and it cleans the air better than the cheap throw away filters.

 - Change the pads on your evaporative cooler before each summer.
 Make sure the pads are evenly installed in the frames with no gaps around the edges.